Delete System Reserved and EFI Partition Windows Can't Boot – Fixed

 Note: remember to set the hard disk where Windows is installed to the first boot device if you are employing Legacy BIOS.

-"With MiniTool Partition Wizard Bootable CD, you can recover the deleted or lost system partition in several simple steps.
+"With MiniTool Partition Wizard Bootable Edition, you can recover the deleted or lost system partition in several simple steps.
 Show this method to your friends to help them out."Click to tweet

 After recovering system partition, you should be able to boot Windows again.
 Nevertheless, if this method fails to work, you may need to fix boot, which is our second method.